Jean-Eudes-le-retour/container-benchmark-example/README.md

 The supervisor controller is the special controller that is used to evaluate your controller's performance.

-Webots supports multiple programming languages, see the [Webots documentation](https://www.cyberbotics.com/doc/guide/language-setup) if you are interested.
-Be sure to name your main controller like the default controller (except for the file extension) for it to be used in the leaderboard evaluation.
+Your controller is evaluated in a [Docker container](https://www.docker.com/resources/what-container/).
+If you want to make a more complex controller, you are free to use any library that you want but be sure to update the controller_Dockerfile with any dependencies you would need.
+The default Webots Docker container has the tools needed to run and compile C, C++ and Python controllers.